arn-all/arn-all.github.io/content/_index.md

 Hi, I'm Arnaud 👋

-I am a post-doc at SRMP, CEA Saclay, where I develop new machine learning and deep learning methods to analyze atomic-scale processes in metals.
+I am a materials science researcher at [IRSN Cadarache](https://www.irsn.fr), where I develop new simulation and machine learning methods to analyze atomic-scale processes related to steels ageing.

 Feel free to get in touch !